Life Centers provide clients with information on the most common forms of Birth Control in order to help them make informed decisions.

 Note: Life Centers do not provide Birth Control.
-We are not a medical clinic.

 Any medication carries the possibility of inducing side effects.
 It is advisable to read all data regarding side effects such as carcinogenic (cancer related) possibilities; risks of increase of breast, cervical and liver cancer; deep vein thrombosis, pulmonary embolism, or other health impacts.
 It is highly recommended to see a doctor before beginning any medication regiment.